Score, Status and Alert

 4. Watch for ON_HOLD - it is not final

-If you receive a webhook with Score: ON_HOLD, do not treat this as a terminal state.
+If you receive a webhook with Status: IN_PROGRESS and/or Score: ON_HOLD, do not treat this as a terminal state.
 The CRA is still reviewing.
 Wait for a subsequent score update.

 Quick Summary